Policy

 Digital preservation policies

-The Conrado Journal, adheres to the preservation and computer security policies established for the University of Cienfuegos “Carlos Rafael Rodríguez” (UCf), described in the Computer Security Plan.
+Conrado Journal adheres to the preservation and computer security policies established for the University of Cienfuegos "Carlos Rafael Rodríguez" (UCf), described in the Computer Security Plan.

-The journal uses its own file preservation system backed up by the Open Journal System platform service provider on the servers of the University of Cienfuegos UCf (UCf network).
+The journal uses its own file preservation system supported by the Open Journal System platform service provider system on the servers of the University of Cienfuegos UCf (UCf network).
 In turn, the UCf servers have their own preservation mechanism for archives based on their own policies and procedures.

-The policies implemented by the UCF Network involve the daily backup of all its servers, including Editorial Universo Sur and the platforms of all its magazines, including Conrado Journal, and the daily backups are discontinued after one month, preserving one copy, which is kept for one calendar year.
+The policies implemented by the UCf Network involve the daily backup of all its servers, including Editorial Universo Sur and the platforms of all its magazines containing Conrado Journal.
+The daily backups are discontinued after one month, preserving a copy, which is kept for one calendar year.

 This journal uses the LOCKSS system to create a distributed archive among participating libraries, allowing these libraries to create permanent archives of the journal for preservation and restoration purposes.

 Once the articles are made public, they will be deposited in the University's institutional repository, which is attached to the Learning and Research Resources Center (CRAI).
-The Editorial Universo Sur, publisher of the Journal, is part of the CRAI, which broadens the conditions for the preservation of articles.
+The Editorial Universo Sur, publisher of the Journal, is part of the CRAI, thus extending the conditions for the preservation of the articles.
 (The installation and configuration of D-Space, as an institutional repository, is currently under development).

 Plagiarism is the copying or misuse of another person's intellectual property.
 Researchers should not submit as their own parts of other papers or data.
 Manuscripts will be screened for plagiarism.